Tennessee Titans vs. Houston Texans NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Texans stats and trends

-- In Houston's 16 games this season, it has seven wins against the spread.

-- The Texans are 3-4 ATS when underdogs by 10.5 points or more this year.
+- This season, the Texans have an against-the-spread record of 4-5 in their nine games as an underdog of 10 points or more.

-- Houston's games this season have hit the over on seven of 16 set point totals (43.8%).
+- Houston's games this year have gone over the total in seven out of 16 opportunities (43.8%).

-- Houston is 7-0 against the spread and 4-3 overall in games when it puts up more than 20.6 points.
+- Houston is 7-0 against the spread and 4-3 overall in games when it scores more than 20.6 points.

-- Houston is 3-2 against the spread and 2-3 overall when the team piles up over 328.4 yards.
+- Houston is 3-2 against the spread and 2-3 overall when the team amasses over 328.4 yards.

 - The Texans have 22 turnovers this season, equal to the number of takeaways for the Titans.